Sign in

 Growth Habit

-- Determinate varieties grow to a certain height (usually 2 to 3 feet), set fruit, and then concentrate on ripening that fruit.
+1. Determinate varieties: They reach a specific height (typically between 2 and 3 feet), set fruit, and then focus on ripening it.

 Heirloom, Open-Pollinated or Hybrid?